GigaSpaces-ProfessionalServices/xap-admin-training/lab02-gs_basic_overview/README.md

-# xap-admin-training - lab2-guide
+# gs-admin-training - lab02-gs_basic_overview

 ## 	GS Overview

 ###### Lab Goals
-*   Be introduced and experienced Grid Service Components
+*   Be introduced to and experience Grid Service Components.

 ###### Lab Description
-In this lab you will start GS infrastructure services.
-Inspect the runtime grid in the GS-UI.
+In this lab you will start GS infrastructure services and inspect the runtime grid, aka service grid, in the GS-UI.

-## 1	Start XAP Infrastructure
+## 1	Start GS Infrastructure

-    a.
-Goto $GS_HOME/bin
+1. Goto `$GS_HOME/bin`
-    b.	./gs.sh host run-agent --auto --gsc=2
+2. Run: `./gs.sh host run-agent --auto --gsc=2`
-    c.
-Start gs-ui:
-            ./gs-ui.sh
+3. Start gs-ui using: `./gs-ui.sh`

 ## 2	Examine the running environment

-    a.
-Examine the ‘gigaspaces-manager.log’ Check the GSM and GSCs have started and registered successfully
+1. Examine the ‘gigaspaces-manager.log’ Check the GSM and GSCs have started and registered successfully.

 ![Screenshot](./Pictures/Picture1.png)

-    b.
-Go to the gs-ui application
+2. Go to the gs-ui application.
-    c.
-Press the host tab
+3. Press the host tab.
-    d.
-Press on the gsc processes to see the process information and log.
+4. Press on the gsc processes to see the process information and log.

 ![Screenshot](./Pictures/Picture2.png)

-    e.
-Open your browser and got localhost:8099
+5. Open your browser and go to `localhost:8099`
-    f.
-Examine the webui console.
+6. Examine the Webui console.
-    g.
-You will learn more about it at a later session.
+7. You will learn more about it at a later session.

 ![Screenshot](./Pictures/Picture3.png)

-    h.
-Open your browser and got localhost:8090
+8. Open your browser and go to `localhost:8090`
-    i.
-Examine GS ops manager.
+9. Examine GS Ops Manager.
-    j.
-You will learn more about it at a later session.
+10. You will learn more about it at a later session.

 ![Screenshot](./Pictures/Picture4.png)